Best Solar Generators UK (2026) – Top Portable Power Stations for Home, Camping & Emergencies

 🌥️ Solar Input (W)

-• 200–400W input → camping & small setups
+• 200–400W input → camping, travel and small portable setups

-• 600–1,000W input → home backup, sheds, garden offices
+• 600–1,000W input → home backup, sheds, workshops and garden offices

 ➕ Expandability

-• EcoFlow Delta 2 → up to ~3kWh
+• EcoFlow Delta 2 → up to ~3kWh total capacity

-• EcoFlow Delta 2 Max → up to ~6kWh
+• EcoFlow Delta 2 Max → up to ~6kWh total capacity

-• Bluetti AC200L → up to ~8kWh
+• Bluetti AC200L → up to ~8kWh total capacity

 🎒 Portability

-• Handle design
+• Handle design and carrying comfort

-• Car charging capability
+• Car charging capability for travel or camping

-• Size and storage
+• Overall size and storage space

 🔄 Alternatives to Solar Generators